JDeeth/AircraftSwitcher/ShippingCrate/AircraftSwitcherReadme.txt

 This is Dozer's Aircraft Switcher, a plugin for quickly switching between up to eight aircraft.
 By using this package, you accept the disclaimer below.
 I hope you find this useful!

-This plugin is all of four hours old at present and probably has rough edges.
-It is only compiled for Windows at present, but the source code is available on Github.
+This plugin is only compiled for Windows at present, but the source code is available on Github.
 If you'd like to compile this for Mac or Linux and include the file in this package, please let me know.
 The repository is here: https://github.com/JDeeth/AircraftSwitcher

 J Deeth